vmleon/oci-fe-be-devops/README.md

 cd $BASE_DIR/src/frontend
 ```

-> NOTE: For next step, make sure you have a up-to-date version of Node.js
+> NOTE: For the next step, make sure you have an up-to-date version of Node.js
 > Use `node -v` to check it, is the version >= 14?

 Install dependencies: